-Greg Doll is a founding partner of DAE.
-As lead counsel, he has achieved victories in numerous high stakes federal and state jury trials, as well as arbitrations and bet-the-company injunctive relief proceedings, solidifying the firm's reputation as one of Los Angeles's premier trial and litigation boutiques.
-Among his recent trial successes, Greg represented:
+Gregory L. Doll is a trial lawyer with 22 years of experience.
+He believes in the power and integrity of our jury system and routinely tries cases for companies of all sizes.
+As lead counsel, he has achieved victories in numerous high stakes jury trials, as well as arbitrations and bet-the-company injunctive relief proceedings, solidifying the firm's reputation as one of LA's premier trial boutiques.
+His successes include:

 Greg received his law degree from the University of Southern California, where he served as Editor of the Law Review and was elected Order of the Coif.
-During law school, he served as a judicial extern to the Honorable Robert M. Takasugi in the United States District Court for the Central District of California.
 He received his undergraduate degree from the University of California at Los Angeles, graduating summa cum laude.
-Prior to founding Doll Amir & Eley, he practiced law at the Century City office of Gibson, Dunn & Crutcher (1997-2002) and the Beverly Hills firm of Browne & Woods (2002-2004).
+Prior to founding DAE, he practiced law at the Century City office of Gibson, Dunn & Crutcher (1997-2002) and the Beverly Hills firm of Browne & Woods (2002-2004).
 He is the author of two novels, an avid surfer, and a performing musician.